AimeeLisa/Digital-Portfolio/README.md

 [Mock Interview Video](https://github.com/AimeeLisa/PRP-3-/blob/main/aimee-paulus-222814969-mock-interview_RFUw7Of4.mp4)

-described myself, career objectives, how i set my goals, highest level of education, which software tools i use, whaty is the biggest issue in this field, answer

 **Situation:**
 I was assigned to create a video of a mock interview in practice of having a job intervbiew in the second semester.